All Episodes

 So there is no virtue to becoming.

-There is no empathy to becoming, there is no virtue to becoming, all they will do is double down, and there's no ghost in the person that is perfect and moral and good and can take over at any time, right?
+And there's no ghost in The person that is perfect and moral and good and can take over at any time, right?

-Then you don't take the guy who's been a chain smoker for 40 years because he won't be able to run.
+If you have a long-distance running team, right, you got to win like a relay race or something like that, you're going to win, then you don't take the guy who's been a chain smoker for 40 years because he won't be able to run.

-There's no, well, we've got to bring him on the team, and then we've got to convince him to run with his healthy lungs, his ghost healthy lungs.
+There's no, well, we've got to bring him on the team, and then we've got to convince him to run with his healthy lungs, his ghost, healthy lungs.

 It's like, no, there's no ghost.